logo: soccer ball in a cardboard box

 Documents are the main focus of this site, and they can include just about anything.
 There are PDFs, images, spreadsheets, Word documents, ZIP files, and more in our documents section.

 I have made a significant effort to have a universal organization system for all documents for all teams/organizations.
 All documents must be placed in one of just a few categories, and all teams/organizations use the same set of categories.
-This means that occasionally, a file might be sorted in a slightly unorthodox way, or maybe someone else would have done it differently; however, this also means that once you get used to the system, you can visit any page on the site and more-or-less know what you're looking at.
+This means that occasionally, a file might be sorted in a slightly unorthodox way, or our naming scheme might contradict the names used by the organization (e.g. the Tennessee Volunteers men's basketball "2023-24 Record Book" is actually classified as a "media guide" on this site).

 Some of the categories on this site have a very precise definition, and all documents in that category will follow a semi-strict naming scheme; other categories are a bit more open-ended.
 Here's a list of all the document categories and what they're used for: